PoisotLab/PLMT/ms.md

 !{figure1}

 In the `preprint` mode, figures are displayed in text.
-The syntaxt to specify where a figure should appear is `!{figureid}`, no space, on a single line.
+The syntax to specify where a figure should appear is `!{figureid}`, no space, on a single line.
 Note that this is *not* standard markdown.